 Plot: It is years into the future.
 The Military travels to the planet Pandora in the hopes of digging up hordes of rock that is extremely valuable to Earth, but they are met with resistance by the planet’s inhabitance, the Navi.
 Jake Sully (a paralyzed soldier) is put in the body of a Navi (an Avatar) in the hopes that he will find a weakness, but Jake ends up growing attached to their culture.

 To be honest, it got pretty boring.
-The effects get so repetitive, that even though they were unbelievably impressive (and I can’t stress that enough) I got sick of them.
+The effects get so repetitive that even though they were unbelievably impressive (and I can’t stress that enough) I got sick of them.
 It was either close-up after close-up after close-up of the Navi, or it was particles of trees moving around their bodies.
-Show me something else with these awesome effects, or don’t make a 3 hour movie!
+Show me something else with these awesome effects, or don’t make a three hour movie!
 Enough already, I get it.

-But enough about the special effects, there is actually other stuff to discuss.
+But enough about the special effects, because there is actually other stuff to discuss.
 Now the story is mediocre.
-Not terrible though.
-It serves its purpose…but mediocre.
-I really liked 3 of the characters here quite a bit.
+It serves its purpose, but mediocre.
+I really liked three of the characters quite a bit.
 This movie would have been a lot worse if Sigourney Weaver was not in it.
-She is great as the Doctor in charge of the Avatar program.
+She is great as the doctor in charge of the Avatar program.
 She is capable of carrying a scene entirely on her own.
 The other great performance was Zoe Saldana as Neytiri, the Navi we get to know the most.
-Her tone and voice just flow beautifully with the intention of the scene.
-Remember she was also Uhura in Star Trek this past summer.
-There are big things ahead for this actress I’m sure.
+Her tone and voice flow beautifully with the intention of the scene.
+Remember, she was also Uhura in Star Trek this past summer, so big things are ahead for this actress I’m sure.

 All in all, Avatar is a solid movie.
 I like the main characters and the special effects were revolutionary, but the movie is so long, that the effects get stale during the course of the film.
-It’s so repetitive and predictable in the second half, that I just can’t be completely and utterly impressed with it.
+It’s so repetitive and predictable in the second half that I can’t be completely and utterly impressed with it.
 When comparing it to something like Star Trek, it’s just not as good because Star Trek gives you so much variety with its effects.
-You get planets imploding into themselves, people teleporting in mid-air, epic space battles, and that movie had much better characters and a much better story (although I know a lot of people hated the story in Star Trek).
+You get planets imploding into themselves, people teleporting in mid-air, epic space battles and that movie had much better characters and a much better story (although I know a lot of people hated the story in Star Trek).